 My name is Jessamyn West.
 I was elected Justice of the Peace in Randolph Vermont on November 6, 2012.
-My term started February 1st, 2013 and lasts for three years.
+My term started February 1st, 2013 and lasts for two years.
 Do you need a Vermont JP?

 More information on what a VT Justice of the Peace does (pdf)